 Ideal for Mountain Biking - The cottage is situated on a farm specialising in horses and sheep thus the names of the cottages.
 An ideal location too for Mountain Biking with the many bike trails.
 Below the farm is the ancient and beautiful church of Cantref nestled in the valley with its banks of snowdrops in the winter, primrose, bluebells and garlic in the spring.

-If you would like to speak to someone who has visited this property please ask for: Elizabeth, Sophie, Joanna, Ann, Carolyn, Ceri or Edwina
+If you would like to speak to someone who has visited this property please ask for: Elizabeth, Joanna, Ann, Carolyn, Ceri or Edwina

 A friendly cathedral town in the lee of the mountains with the rivers Usk and Honddu running through.
 For a small town, there's a lot going on.
 A leisure centre with a pool, 1930s style cinema, excellent theatre and plenty of shops and cafes.
 On the outskirts of the town are popular villages including Llangorse with it famous lake, Cantref with its popular adventure farm, Talybont, well known as a walking and cycling hub and Felin Fach, home of The Griffin, a highly acclaimed pub and restaurant.
 Read more about Brecon